grayhemp/pgcookbook/database_server_configuration.md

 shared_buffers is the amount of memory that could potentially remain uncommitted to data files, the larger this is, the longer crash recovery can take.
-The checkpoints and bgwriter settings control how this is distributed and maintained, so, it is often worth configure them more aggressively if you set large shared buffers.
+The checkpoints and bgwriter settings control how this is distributed and maintained, so, it is often worth configuring them more aggressively if you set a large shared buffers.

 Now, let us assume that we want to set PostgreSQL shared buffers to 25% of RAM.
 Note that `SHMMAX/SHMALL` should be slightly larger then